hugojosefson/macos-sierra-virtualbox/README.md

 ### 0. Know the name of your VM

 You need to know the name of the Virtual Machine (VM) that you want to optimize.

+In the instructions below, I will use `Hugo Linux` as example name of the VM.
+Replace it with your actual VM's name.

-You can find it in the VirtualBox GUI, or by running the following command in the `Terminal` app:
+You can find yours in the VirtualBox GUI, or by running the following command in the `Terminal` app:

 ```bash
 VBoxManage list vms
 ```

-In the instructions below, I will use `Hugo Linux` as example name of the VM.
-Replace it with your actual VM's name.

 ### 1. Increase performance in macOS Sierra